 PPPs typically incorporate a significant consideration of whole-of-life costs, allowing the government to lock in long-term allowances for project maintenance, asset and quality control.
 In most PPPs, the government allocates the risk of additional future costs to the private sector concessionaire.
 This impacts the procurement approach.
 For example, the concessionaire usually has discretion to determine how to best manage these risks (e.g., by subcontracting them to a builder or operator, pricing for risks or building in contract measures to give relief for risks).

 The bidding process

 The Commonwealth government and each state and territory government maintain public websites where procurement opportunities must be advertised and the awarding of contracts published.

-At the Commonwealth level, as part of the CPRs' requirement to show accountability and transparency in procurement, the CPRs require that each agency publish, by 1 July each year, the agency's annual procurement plan containing details about planned approaches to market on the AusTender website.
+At the Commonwealth level, the CPRs require that each agency publish, by 1 July each year, the agency's annual procurement plan containing details about planned approaches to market on the AusTender website.
 AusTender must also be used to publish multi-use list opportunities, open tenders above the procurement threshold and, where practicable, request documentation.

 Procurement rules generally require that contracts be awarded to the bid demonstrating the best value for money and otherwise satisfying the conditions of participation.

 At the Commonwealth level, if a procurement is above the procurement threshold, the CPRs require that, unless contrary to the public interest, an agency must award a contract to the bidder that the agency has determined:

 - satisfies the conditions for participation;